camilabatres/Airport_Analysis/ML_insights.md

   * We believe the Decision Tree is a better performing model with higher precision and sensitivity.
 We still chose to run a random forest model to see how that model performs.

  ### Random Forest ###
+ * Accuracy
+   * The accuracy score is .82
+   *  On the “actual delayed” row, 12,389 flights were predicted to be true positive.
+This means that out of the 48,242 delayed flights used in the test, 12,389 were predicted correctly, while the rest were predicted “on time” when the flights were actually “delayed.”
+   * Of the actual on-time flight row, 208,639 were true negative.
+This means that out of the 222,493 on-time flights used in the model, 208,242 were predicted correctly, while the rest were predicted as “delayed” when the flights were actually “on time.”
+* Precision
+   * The precision score is 0.47.
+Of the 26,243 flights predicted to be delayed, 12,389 were delayed.
+This model is somewhat reliable for positive classification.
+* Sensitivity
+   * The sensitivity score is 0.26, which is also low.
+The likelihood of predicting a delayed flight is low.
+The model is missing many positive results